CheeseMilkShake/CheeseMilkShake/README.md

 ## CheseeMilkShake 🧀

-my dream is study in MIT
+my dream is studying in MIT

 Minecraft fan

-17 years
+19 years

 # Develover in
  - javascript
+ - Python
 # learning
-- rust
+- Rust
-- java
+- Java
-- kotlin
+- Kotlin

-i used to have a discord bot, leaft it
+i used to have a discord bot, no longer available

 ## working on HYDROGENUM
-a minecraft modpack instaler with no auth for the no premium guys

 <!---